MooersLab/MooersLab/README.md

 - [Jupyterlab cctbx snippets](https://github.com/MooersLab/jupyterlabcctbxsnips) CCTBX snippets for JupyterLab with the *jupyterlab-snippets* extension or the jupyterlab-snippets-mutlimenus extension.
 - [Jupyterlab cctbx plus snippets](https://github.com/MooersLab/jupyterlabcctbxsnipsplus) The variant of the *jupyterlabcctbxsnips* library with comments to guide editing of the snippets.
 - [Tagged cctbx snippets](https://github.com/MooersLab/taggedcctbxsnips) The variant for the Elyra-snippet extension for Jupyterlab.
-The snippets have tags in their metadata that can be used to retrieve snippets.
+The snippets have tags in their metadata that can be used to retrieve code snippets.
 - [Tagged cctbx plus snippets](https://github.com/MooersLab/taggedcctbxsnipsplus) The variant for the Elyra-snippet extension for Jupyterlab.
-The tab stops in a comment block guide the editig of the live snippet.
+The tab stops in a comment block to guide the editing of the live snippet.
 The snippets have tags in their metadata that can be used to retrieve snippets.
 - [Colab cctbx snippets](https://github.com/MooersLab/colabcctbxsnips) Colab snippets.